-This book is a part of the project “The Dry Salvages” by Elisabetta Benassi, produced for vice versa, curated by Bartolomeo Pietromarchi: The Italian Pavilion at the the 55th International Art Exhibition – la Biennale di Venezia, 2013. (more...)
+NERO has just released the limited artist's edition of The Dry Salvages, by Elisabetta Benassi.
+The original book is a part of the project The Dry Salvages, produced for the exhibition vice versa, curated by Bartolomeo Pietromarchi: The Italian Pavilion at the the 55th International Art Exhibition – la Biennale di Venezia, 2013. (more...)

 Sir John Soane's Museum was formerly the home of the neo-classical architect John Soane.
 It holds many drawings and models of Soane's projects, and the collections of paintings, drawings and antiquities that he assembled.
 In 1999 the museum hosted the exhibition Retrace Your Steps: Remember Tomorrow, for which the curator, Hans Ulrich Obrist, invited artists like Steve McQueen and Cerith Wyn Evans to respond to the collection.
 Douglas Gordon suggested the title. (more...)

 NERO is pleased to present Names of Numbers, a new ongoing series of monographic books of drawings by artists, intellectuals, scientists and people devoted to other activities.
 The series, curated by Italian visual artist Carola Bonfili and NERO magazine editor-in-chief Valerio Mannucci, has the aim of considering drawing as a common language, often complementary or parallel to other forms of artistic or intellectual production. (more...)

 NERO and Fondazione Giuliani are pleased to announce the launch on Friday, February 21st, of The Foreigners Stand Still, the new artist's book by Seb Patane.
 The book presentation will be held in London at X Marks the Bökship. (more...)